 English Language Acquisition Parent Advisory Committee (ELA PAC): Schools with many families that do not speak English as a first language have a group of parents that meet regularly to learn about ELA services as well as how they can help their children.
 Some of the members of this group represent their schools at the English Language Acquisition District wide Advisory Committee (ELA DAC).
 Look on your school’s website or contact your school principal or front office staff to learn more.

 Superintendent Parent Forums & ELA District Advisory Board (ELA DAC): Superintendent Parent Forums are regular sessions to share information with parents and families about district initiatives.
 The forums also include information to help support your children’s success at school and at home.
 If you’re interested in being a representative, please contact your school’s principal.
-To learn more about the forum, please click here.
+Learn more about the forum.